NuteBurn/nuteburn.github.io/notes.md

 ## Water
 * pH to 6.5 - 6.8
+  * I think i pHed mine a little low, around 6.1-6.2 (
+  * a little ph down goes a long way. **noted**
+  * 1 cap for 2 gallons of tap was too much
 * Start with 1.5 oz of water to germ the seeds
+  * I used a little more, ~2 oz
+* Water sprout as needed the same way.
+* Once sprouted (~ day 7), increase water, keep the top moist and start adding water to the tray to let the bottom soil hydrate
+* Water when dry

 ## Feeding
 * Last top dress week 5 of flower